schorschii/OCO-Server/docs/Permissions.md

     },

     "package_management": {
-        "create": true                     <-- allows the user to create new packages },
+        "create": true,                    <-- allows the user to create new packages "*": {
+            "read": true,
+            "write": false,                <-- do not allow the user to edit all packages "download": false,             <-- do not allow the user to download all packages (via the web frontend) "deploy": false,               <-- do not allow the user to deploy all packages "delete": false                <-- do not allow the user to delete all packages }
+    },

     "package_family_management": {